joaovfcarvalho/robo_bordero/README.md

     pip install -r requirements.txt
     ```

-3.  **Configure Environment Variables**:
+3.  **Configure API Key and Settings**:
-    Create a `.env` file in the root directory (`cbf-robot/`) and add the necessary environment variables.
-Example:
-    ```env
-    # Year to fetch borderôs for
-    YEAR=2025
-    # Competition codes (e.g., 142=Série A, 424=Copa do Brasil, 242=Série B)
-    COMPETITIONS=142,424,242
-    # Directory to save downloaded PDFs
-    PDF_DIR=pdfs
-    # Directory to save output CSVs
-    CSV_DIR=csv
-    # Your Google AI Studio API Key for Gemini
-    GEMINI_API_KEY=your_google_gemini_api_key_here
+    When you first run the application, or if the `config.json` file is missing or does not contain the Gemini API Key, you will be prompted to enter it via the GUI.
+    You can also manage settings (API Key, PDF/CSV directories, competitions) through the "Configurações" menu in the application.
+These settings are saved in `config.json` in the root directory.

+    Example of `config.json`:
+    ```json
+    {
+      "year": 2025,
+      "competitions": [
+        "142",
+        "424",
+        "242"
+      ],
+      "pdf_dir": "pdfs",
+      "csv_dir": "csv",
+      "gemini_api_key": "your_google_gemini_api_key_here"
+    }
     ```
     *   You can obtain a `GEMINI_API_KEY` from [Google AI Studio](https://aistudio.google.com/).

 4.  **Run the Application**:
     Execute the main script from the root directory using Python:
     ```bash
     python src/main.py
     ```
+    or if you made `run.py` executable:
+    ```bash
+    python run.py
+    ```
     This will open the application's GUI window.

 ## Usage

-When you run the application (`python src/main.py`), a small window will appear with three buttons:
+When you run the application, a small window will appear.
+Use the "Configurações" menu to set your API key and other preferences if you haven't already.

+The main window has four buttons for operations:

 1.  **1.
-Apenas download de novos borderôs**: Clicks this to download PDF borderôs for the year and competitions specified in your `.env` file.
-It will only download files that are not already present in the `PDF_DIR`.
+Apenas download de novos borderôs**: Downloads PDF borderôs for the year and competitions specified in your settings.
+It only downloads files not already present.
 2.  **2.
-Apenas análise de borderôs não processados**: Click this to analyze the PDFs currently in the `PDF_DIR` using the Gemini API.
-It checks the `jogos_resumo.csv` file and only processes PDFs whose IDs are not already listed, saving the results to the CSV files in `CSV_DIR`.
+Apenas análise de borderôs não processados**: Analyzes PDFs in the `PDF_DIR` using the Gemini API.
+It checks `jogos_resumo.csv` and processes only new PDFs.
 3.  **3.
-Download e análise (execução completa)**: Click this to perform both steps sequentially: first download new PDFs, then analyze any unprocessed PDFs.
+Download e análise (execução completa)**: Performs both download and analysis sequentially.
+4.  **4.
+Normalizar Nomes (CSV)**: Processes `jogos_resumo.csv` to create/update `jogos_resumo_clean.csv` by normalizing team, stadium, and competition names using lookups (which may also be refreshed using the Gemini API if new names are found).

-A message box will appear indicating when the selected operation is complete.
+A message box will indicate when an operation is complete.
+Progress is shown in a bar at the bottom of the window.

 ## Output Files

 -   **`pdfs/`**: Contains the downloaded PDF borderô files.
--   **`csv/jogos_resumo.csv`**: Contains summary information for each processed match.
+-   **`csv/jogos_resumo.csv`**: Summary information for each processed match.
--   **`csv/receitas_detalhe.csv`**: Contains detailed revenue information for each processed match.
+-   **`csv/receitas_detalhe.csv`**: Detailed revenue information.
--   **`csv/despesas_detalhe.csv`**: Contains detailed expense information for each processed match.
+-   **`csv/despesas_detalhe.csv`**: Detailed expense information.
+-   **`csv/jogos_resumo_clean.csv`**: Cleaned version of `jogos_resumo.csv` with normalized names.
+-   **`lookups/`**: Contains JSON files used for normalizing names (e.g., `teams_lookup.json`).
--   **`cbf_robot.log`**: Contains logs of operations, including downloads, analysis attempts, successes, and errors.
+-   **`cbf_robot.log`**: Logs of operations, successes, and errors.
+-   **`config.json`**: Stores user settings.

 ## Security Note
 Your `GEMINI_API_KEY` is sensitive.
-Ensure the `.env` file is included in your `.gitignore` file to prevent accidentally committing it to version control.
+The `config.json` file, where the API key is stored, should be added to your `.gitignore` file if you are in a shared repository and want to avoid committing your personal key.
+For personal use or if `config.json` contains only non-sensitive default settings, you might choose to keep it under version control.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.